CaptainCodeman/rdx-model/readme.md

 dispatch.counter.add(5)
 ```

-To be clear - we're still using a state store and are dispatching actions that go through any middleware and eventually may hit the reducer, we are not just calling the reducer directly as it map appear.
+To be clear - we're still using a state store and are dispatching actions that go through any middleware and eventually may hit the reducer, we are not just calling the reducer directly as it may appear.
 We still have immutable and predictable state, just without all the boilerplate code.

 The action type is created automatically based on the name of the model and the name of the reducer function, so the example above would cause an action to be dispatched with the type `counter/add` (which is the naming convention Redux now recommends).